 From Neutral, without touching the bottom or raising to the surface, in trim, with minimal drift.

-Ability to perform skills with or without mask, and ability to address problems or emergencies calmly, with deliberate movements.
+Ability to perform skills from an in-trim, neutrally buoyant position, with minimal drift and movement, with or without mask, and ability to address problems or emergencies calmly, with deliberate movements.

 Self-Rescue skills, Buddy Rescue skills, problem recognition and solving underwater.